Gene regulation in pathogenic bacteria

 Many bacteria, including those that make the human body their home, are harmless.
-However, some bacteria interact with humans to cause disease.
+However, some bacteria interact with humans and other animals to cause disease.
 This often includes the production of toxic proteins that interact directly with host cells and alter their biology.
-Interestingly, the gene regulatory mechanisms used to control the production of toxic proteins are similar to those commonly used by benign bacteria.
-We are currently using knowledge acquired from well-studied gene regulatory systems to investigate the control of bacterial toxicity.
-Currently, we are studying two organisms in this way; Enterotoxicgenic E. coli (ETEC) and Vibrio cholerae.
-Both of these bacteria cause Cholera-like disease in humans.
-Furthermore, ETEC is a common bacterial pathogen of farmed animals.
+The gene regulatory mechanisms used to control the production of such toxins, and other proteins important for the bacterium to colonise the host, are of great interest.
+We are currently trying to understand how pathogenic bacteria regulate genes to manage host colonisation and cause disease.
+Most of our work in this area is focussed on Vibrio cholerae, the causative agent of the pandemic disease cholera.
+We also have interests in enterotoxigenic E. coli (ETEC), Salmonella and Acinetobacter baumannii.

 Controlling genes on a chromosome-wide scale